jpfinley/heyfinley/_posts/2010-03-01-the-bright-points-project.md

-As a final assignment for [Jill Nussbaum][23]'s [Design for Public Spaces][24] course, we conceived of the Bright Points Project as a way for New Yorkers to experience something they don't see too often--the sunset.
+As a final assignment for [Jill Nussbaum][23]'s [Design for Public Spaces][24] course, we conceived of the Bright Points Project as a way for New Yorkers to experience something they don't see too often&mdash;the sunset.
 I designed and presented the Bright Points Project along with Angela Huang, [Chia-wei Liu][25], and [Gene Lu][26].